IrsyaShah/i-attendance-system/README.md

 # I-Attendance System

-> **Intellectual Property Notice**
-> The comprehensive system design, workflow and accompanying official user manual for this project are registered and protected under copyright with the Intellectual Property Corporation of Malaysia (MyIPO).
-To protect proprietary assets, the full documentation is withheld from this public repository.

 ## Overview

-The I-Attendance System is a Windows desktop application that replaces manual student attendance with a fingerprint scanner.
-Built using Visual Basic and SQL Server, this system connects directly to the device to track attendance easily, securely and accurately.
+The I-Attendance System is a Windows desktop application that replaces manual student attendance with a **fingerprint scanner**.
+Built using **Visual Basic and SQL Server**, this system connects directly to the device to track attendance easily, securely and accurately.
+*(Note: The system design and documentation are protected under MyIPO copyright.)*

 The system supports two primary roles :
 - **Administrator**